NY-22: Molinaro's High-Wire Act in a D+4 District

 Molinaro's Personal Vote: Asset or Mirage?

-Molinaro's survival in a D+4 district has depended on a personal vote premium that outperforms his party by approximately 8-10 percentage points.
+Molinaro's survival in a D+4 competitive districts tracker has depended on a personal vote premium that outperforms his party by approximately 8-10 percentage points.
 He ran as a county executive with strong local ties, a record of constituent service, and a moderate image on issues like abortion where he has taken positions at odds with national Republicans.
 In 2022 and 2024, enough ticket-splitters supported him while voting for Democrats at the top of the ballot.

 The key 2026 question is whether that personal vote holds when the national environment is actively unfavorable to Republicans.
 Historical data suggests that in wave years, personal vote premiums compress significantly — voters who split tickets in neutral environments revert to party in wave conditions.
 Molinaro's premium needs to survive a headwind of approximately 6-7 national percentage points to hold the seat.
 That is a difficult but not impossible ask for a well-regarded incumbent.